 Ever feel like no matter what you do, you still get flaky and dry skin?
 I, for one, battled dry patches underneath my combo skin for years.
-It wasn’t until I discovered the difference between dry and dehydrated skin that my own skin began to gain back its former glow.
+My research for our post about how to eat your way to healthy skin, hair and nails was a big help.
+But, it wasn’t until I discovered the difference between dry and dehydrated skin that my own skin began to gain back its former glow.
 The key?
 Creating a skincare routine specific to treating dehydrated skin.

 Dry skin is a skin type that lacks oil and usually a result of genetics.
 Dehydrated skin, on the other hand, is a skin condition where it lacks water.
 When our skin is running low on water, it’ll produce more oil to make up for it.
 This is why many of us experience dry patches or even breakouts when we have dehydrated skin.
 You might not realize this, but your unending battle with textured skin, acne, or patchy, irritated skin could potentially all be the result of pure dehydration and not necessarily your skincare routine.
 The good news is, dehydrated skin is usually developed over time and can be corrected by taking the appropriate skincare steps.